Use Tiered Storage in Kubernetes

 Google Cloud Storage

-You can configure access to Google Cloud Storage with either an IAM role attached to the instance or with access keys.
+Configure access to Google Cloud Storage with either an IAM role attached to the instance, with access keys, or with customer-managed keys.

 1. Configure an IAM role.